benjamindemayo/cdi_prolific/README.md

 - Dataset 1 (and accompanying exclusion table) in the paper is prepped in `analysis` > `full_dataset_analysis` > `full_dataset_prep.Rmd`
 - Dataset 2 (and accompanying exclusion table) in the paper is prepped in `analysis` > `all_norming_analysis.Rmd`
 - Figures were workshopped in the above two files but chunk settings for figure workshopping are set to `eval = FALSE`; all figures are generated independently in `webcdi_paper.Rmd`

+Edit on 8/31/2021: couple of entries were taken out of the dataset post-publication (2 out of about ~3500).